railsware/ssm-param-tool/README.md

     -w, --watch                      Watch output
     -r, --ruby                       Run input as Ruby code with Rails runner (instead of shell command)
 ```

+Note that the command is non-interactive - you provide the code and you watch it execute.

 ### Specify target